FG Approves $5.3bn Ibadan-Kano Rail Project | Leadership Newspaper

 FG Approves $5.3bn Ibadan-Kano Rail Project

-The federal government has approved $5.3 billion for the Ibadan to Kano standard gauge rail project.
+The federal government has approved the $5.3 billion for the Ibadan to Kano standard gauge rail project.

-The aide of the minister of Transportation, Israel Ibeleme, who stated this in a statement, said this was disclosed yesterday in Lagos during the 3rd Maritime Stakeholders Interactive Forum.
+Amaechi’s aide, Israel Ibeleme, who stated this in a statement, said this was disclosed on Thursday in Lagos during the 3rd Maritime Stakeholders Interactive Forum.

-According to the minister of Transportation, Mr Rotimi Amaechi, who revealed this, “Just yesterday, we got approval to complete the $5.3 billion Ibadan to Kano rail project.
-We have also applied for funding to commence coastal rail for the Port Harcourt to Warri segment.
+According to the Minister of Transportation, Rt.
+Hon.
+Rotimi Amaechi, who revealed this, “Just yesterday, we got approval to complete the $5.3 billion Ibadan to Kano rail project.
+We have also applied for funding to commence coastal rail for the Port-Harcourt to Warri segment.

 “On maritime security, I have told the Israeli firm HSLI that they are too slow.
 By now, they should have launched.
 I want to know the situation of things with the aspect of security on our maritime space.”

-Amaechi also noted that the minister of state for Transportation, Gbemisola Saraki would personally be in charge of all maritime agencies while he will be focusing on the railway sector.
+Amaechi also noted that the Minister of state for Transportation, Gbemisola Saraki will personally be in charge of all maritime agencies while he will be focusing on the railway sector.

-Explaining further, the minister of Transportation said, “In my first term as a minister, I completely abandoned the maritime sector to the heads of agencies.
-This time around, that won’t be happening again as I have instructed that the Honourable Minister of Transportation for State should personally supervise the maritime agencies, while I just oversight what is happening.
+Explaining further, the Minister of Transportation said “In my first term as a minister, I completely abandoned the maritime sector to the heads of agencies.
+This term around, that won’t be happening again as I have instructed that the Honourable Minister of Transportation for State should personally supervise the maritime agencies, while I just oversight what is happening.

 “There are two things I discussed with Mr. President that I will be focusing on in this second term as minister, and they are maritime security and the Single Window project.
 I have assured government that by the end of 2020, we should have the Single Window at our maritime sector.”